Butternut Squash Stuffed Arancini (Rice Balls) Recipe

 If you'd rather skip the fried part of this recipe, simply toss the roasted butternut squash into the finished risotto for a lovely side dish or hearty vegetarian main.

 For the butternut squash risotto: Preheat oven to 375 degrees.
 Toss butternut squash with 3 Tbsp. olive oil and the lemon juice and honey powder.
 Transfer to a baking sheet and cook for 20 min. or until fork tender; let cool on baking sheet.
 In a wide saute pan over medium heat, cook shallots and garlic in remaining olive oil; before they start to brown, add wine and simmer to reduce by about a third.
 Add rice and stir to coat.
-Add 1 cup broth, bring to a simmer and stir constantly.
-Once broth is absorbed, add 1/2 cup more and stir until absorbed.
-Repeat until all broth has been used and rice is al dente, 15 to 20 min.
+Add 1 cup stock, bring to a simmer and stir constantly.
+Once stock is absorbed, add 1/2 cup more and stir until absorbed.
+Repeat until all stock has been used and rice is al dente, 15 to 20 min.
 Remove from heat and stir in vanilla paste and coconut milk powder; let cool.

 For the fried rice balls: Scoop up a ball of rice mixture, nestle a cube of squash in the middle and close to form a stuffed ball.
 Gently roll rice ball in bread crumbs to cover.
 Add enough oil to a high-sided skillet to submerge rice balls; heat to 350 degrees.
 Fry rice balls in small batches until golden brown, maintaining 350-degree temperature.
 Transfer to a paper towel-lined plate.
 Combine salt, pepper, and sage in a small bowl; lightly sprinkle over the rice balls.